Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 • User/Schema changes

-A basic overview of a SQL Performance Analyzer workflow is shown below:
+Let’s take a look at a basic overview of the SQL Performance Analyzer workflow below.

 Oracle Real Application Testing 3